Sequencing Technologies

 • For analysis of single cells at a massive scale

-• Microfluidics system to capture tens of thousands single cells per sample
+• Microfluidics system to capture tens of thousands of single cells per sample

 Generation of Gel Beads in Emulsion